mnafian62/NoMachine/README.md

 *Enviroment vaiables*

-- USER -> user for the nomachine login PASSWORD -> 123456 for the nomachine login
+- USER -> root for the nomachine login PASSWORD -> root for the nomachine login

 *Usage:*